 Depending on what's gone wrong, and how the bank or lender has already tried to put things right, we may tell them to:

 - refund you, either in part or in full

 - arrange to repair or replace the goods

 - arrange for the services to be carried out properly

 - refund interest, charges, or repayments

 - collect the goods at no cost to you

-In any of these situations, we may also suggest that your credit provider pays you compensation for any trouble or upset that they may have caused you.
-If you have incurred any costs relating to the problem, we'll consider whether it's reasonable for you to be reimbursed these costs.
+We may also suggest that your bank or lender pays you compensation for any trouble or upset.
+If you’ve incurred costs relating to the problem, we'll consider whether it's reasonable for you to be reimbursed these costs.

 Customer is unhappy with her kitchen worktops